marekbrze/categorized-raycast-extensions/README.md

           https://www.raycast.com/cali/brightness-control) by cali - Quickly controls the brightness levels of your display

 [Clean Keyboard](
-          https://www.raycast.com/ike-gg/clean-keyboard) by ike-gg - Lock your keyboard to clean it easily.
+          https://www.raycast.com/ike-gg/clean-keyboard) by ike-gg - Lock your keyboard to clean it easily

 [Clear Clipboard](
           https://www.raycast.com/d3caf/clear-clipboard) by d3caf - Clears your clipboard so you don't accidentally paste things into work chat.